Immigration, deportation, and Catholic principles: 21 points

 Irregular immigration status does not deprive immigrants of their fundamental human dignity or their right to humane treatment by the state.9 Lack of documentation does not absolve Christians from the ordinary debts of charity and solicitude that we owe to one another, nor does it exempt the Church from its calling to serve the poor.

 Homeland rights are not limited only to the clearest cases of those who have only ever lived in one country and have no home anywhere else.
 Migrants who travel as children, teens, or adults can come to belong to their new land as surely as those who have never lived anywhere else.
 Factors mentioned by John Paul II include length of stay and rootedness in the local community, particularly when children are involved.
-The Holy Father emphatically rejects “administrative regulations” that “unjustifiably forc[e] into an illegal situation people whose right to live with their family cannot be denied by any law.”
-Where immigrants have a rightful claim on the US as their homeland, that right must be respected.
+The Holy Father emphatically rejects “administrative regulations” that “unjustifiably forc[e] into an illegal situation people whose right to live with their family cannot be denied by any law” (emphasis added).
+Where immigrants can rightfully claim the US as their homeland, that fundamental right must be respected.
 Even if they commit crimes warranting incarceration, they should be imprisoned here, where family, loved ones, and advocates have access.

 These complexities necessarily entail elements of fuzziness and subjectivity, which is simply to say the issues here are like most of human life.
 I don’t propose, in any version of this piece, to lay out criteria for determining definitively who can claim the US as their homeland and who cannot.
 But all reasonable human beings should be able to agree that on clear-cut extremes between which lines must be drawn.
 For example:

-When a couple at the time of their deportation had lived in my state of New Jersey for more than 30 years with no criminal record (other than illegal entry) after fleeing poverty and violence in Mexico as young adults, and were married homeowners with a family business and three children ages 15 to 22, deporting them was the opposite of justice.
+When a couple had lived in my state of New Jersey, at the time of their deportation, for more than 30 years with no criminal record (other than illegal entry) after fleeing poverty and violence in Mexico as young adults, and were married homeowners with a family business and three children ages 15 to 22, deporting them was the opposite of justice.
 Deportations like this serve no good purpose and inflict great harm (among other things, forcing their middle child to put her college studies on hold to work in order to try to save the family home, though mercifully also occasioning the kind of heroic community response that sometimes leavens terrible tragedies and great wrongs).10

-Given the unavoidably complex nature of individual cases, a policy of mass deportation inevitably means mass injustice.11 It means uprooting people from homes and lives to which they have inalienable rights and shipping them to countries where in many cases they will have no one and nothing.
+Given the unavoidably complex nature of individual cases, the more aggressive, expedited, or sweeping a policy of detention and deportation is, the more injustice it is likely to entail.
+In practice, a policy billed as “mass deportation” almost certainly means mass injustice.11 It means uprooting people from homes, lives, and communities to which they have inalienable rights and shipping them to countries where in many cases they will have no one and nothing.
 It means tearing apart families and harming communities, in many cases with significant economic costs for local businesses and economies.
 The more aggressive the policy and the wider the net, the more mistakes and bad decisions, and the graver the harm.

 Some resources